aws-samples/amazon-ec2-mssql-workshop/workshop/content/Lab-2-MSSQL-WIN/Failover cluster.md

 ### Configure the cluster network

-- Open the FailOver Cluster Manager and fix the network settings:
+- Open the Failover Cluster Manager and fix the network settings:
     - In the "Cluster Core Resources" Tab, select the cluster object, and click right click and properties
     ![stormtroopocat](/images/screenshots/image015.png?classes=border,shadow)
     - Edit the first ip (To 10.0.1.12):